EENI Global Business School

 Course: Hinduism and Business.

-Languages: Courses, Masters, Doctorate in International Business and Foreign Trade in English or Study Master Doctorate in International Business in Spanish Asociación para la Cooperación Regional del Sur de Asia Study, Course Master Doctorate in International Business in French Association sud-asiatique pour la coopération régionale (ASACR) Masters Foreign Trade in Portuguese Associação Cooperação Regional Ásia do Sul.
+Languages: Masters, Doctorate, International Business, English or Study Master Doctorate in International Business in Spanish Asociación para la Cooperación Regional del Sur de Asia Study Doctorate in International Business in French Association sud-asiatique pour la coopération régionale (ASACR) Masters Foreign Trade in Portuguese Associação Cooperação Regional Ásia do Sul.

 Credits of the Subject “South Asian Association for Regional Cooperation (SAARC)”: 1 ECTS Credits